shopware5/devdocs/source/designers-guide/getting-started/index.md

     </li>
 {/block}
 ```
-To change the search-bar width you can overwrite the default media query with the new width percentage.
+To change the search bar width, you can overwrite the default media query with the new width percentage.

 ```
 .starButton i.icon--star {